The heart has four valves - one for each chamber of the heart. The valves keep blood moving through the heart in the right direction.

 The leaflets open to let blood move forward through the heart during half of the heartbeat.
 They close to keep blood from flowing backward during the other half of the heartbeat.

-The mitral and tricuspid valves have two leaflets; the aortic and pulmonic valves have three.
+The mitral valve has only two leaflets; the aortic, pulmonic and tricuspid valves have three.
 The leaflets are attached to and supported by a ring of tough, fibrous tissue called the annulus.
 The annulus helps to maintain the proper shape of the valve.

 The leaflets of the mitral and tricuspid valves are also supported by: